 Pietro Merlino’s practice encompasses most aspects of European Union and Italian competition law, including abuse of dominance, merger control, restrictive practices, cartel investigations, licensing and distribution, and intellectual property.

 Pietro joined the firm in 1999 and became counsel in 2009.
 He worked in the Brussels office from July 2001 through July 2003.
-Prior to joining the firm, Pietro worked at the law firm of Professor Antonio Tizzano, currently a judge at the Court of Justice of the European Union in Luxembourg.
+Prior to joining the firm, Pietro worked at the law firm of Professor Antonio Tizzano, currently a judge and the Vice-President of the Court of Justice of the European Union in Luxembourg.

 - “Edison: A Glimpse of Hope for Parent Companies Seeking to Rebut the Parental Liability Presumption?”
 Journal of European Competition Law & Practice, 2014 (Vol.5, Issue 7).